Omi27/hello-world/README.md

 # hello-world
 my first repository.
-I'm doing this only because the tutorial says to do so.
+I'm doing this only because the tutorial told me to do so.